About Hong Kong

-If you are not carrying too much luggage, consider the MTR, which is very affordable.
-It only takes about 25 minutes to reach Hong Kong Island.
+If you are not carrying too much luggage, consider the Airport Express, which is very affordable.
+It only takes about 20 to 25 minutes to reach Hong Kong Island.

 Also, there are free shuttle buses from Kowloon and Hong Kong stations to major hotels.
 Check out How to Get Around Hong Kong (shown below).

 The MTR has regular routes between Hong Kong and Guangdong, Beijing and Shanghai.
 Arrivals and Departures are at the Hung Hom Station.
 Everyone needs to pass through the Hong Kong Immigration.

 There are high speed ferries that travel to and from Hong Kong via ports in Mainland China.
 These also service Kowloon and the Hong Kong International Airport.